zalando/zalando.github.io/_docs/resources/open-source-review-group.md

 Help developers understand the security, compliance, and reputation risks around their open source projects during the entire project lifecycle.
 Act as a mentorship program for new incubator projects to ensure they grow and mature.
 Ensure that the group of project maintainers grows in size and in diversity.
 [Guidelines for the review group]() is publicly available.

+## Get in touch
+The review group consists of members of multiple teams at Digital Experience at Zalando and can be reached via [oss-review@zalando.de](mailto:oss-review@zalando.de) or via the team discussions forum on [github.com/zalando](https://github.com/zalando).

+---

 ## Membership
 All active maintainers of projects in the GitHub organizations [Zalando](https://github.com/zalando), [Zalando-Nakadi](https://github.com/zalando-nakadi), [Zalando-Zmon](https://github.com/zalando-zmon) and [Zalando-Stups](https://github.com/zalando-stups) are automatically members of the Review Group.
 The Open Source team acts as the group facilitator but are not part of the day to day mentorship and review program.